-INTRODUCTION: There are many instruments to measure disease activity in ulcerative colitis.
-While determining clinical activity according to these instruments many clinical and laboratory parameters are needing to be followed.
+OBJECTIVE: There are many instruments to measure disease activity in ulcerative colitis.
+While determining clinical activity according to these instruments, many clinical and laboratory parameters are needed to be followed.
 Determination of disease activity with non-invasive and objective inflammatory indicators may be a practical and objective way.
-CRP/Albumin ratio (CAO) is an inflammatory marker that is considered to have prognostic value in various cancers, sepsis and acute pancreatitis.
-In this study we aim to investigate diagnostic performance CAR in determining clinical severity of ulcerative colitis.
+CRP/Albumin ratio (CAR) is an inflammatory marker that is considered to have prognostic value in various cancers, sepsis and acute pancreatitis.
+In this study, we aim to investigate diagnostic performance CAR in determining the clinical severity of ulcerative colitis.

 METHODS: Between November 2011 and February 2017, hospital records and follow-up cards of patients with ulcerative colitis were reviewed retrospectively.
-149 patients were included in the study.
-Patients demographic data, laboratory values, clinical disease activity according to Truelove & Witts criteria and endoscopic activity according to Mayo subscore and treatments were recorded.
-Diagnostic performance of CAR analysed to determining clinical severity.
+One hundred forty-nine patients were included in this study.
+Patients demographic data, laboratory values, clinical disease activity, according to Truelove & Witts criteria and endoscopic activity according to the Mayo sub-score and treatments, were recorded.
+Diagnostic performance of CAR analyzed to determine the clinical severity.

-DISCUSSION AND CONCLUSION: There were significant relationship between CAR, CRP, ESR and albumin levels and clinical disease severity in patients with ulcerative colitis.
+CONCLUSION: There was a significant relationship between CAR, CRP, ESR and albumin levels and clinical disease severity in patients with ulcerative colitis.
 CAR is a cheap and practical marker for the diagnosis of acute severe ulcerative colitis.
 (NCI-2018-0099.R1)